The Mystery of the Blue Train: Book dedication

-Christie's dedication in the book reads: "To the two distinguished members of the O.F.D. – Carlotta and Peter".
+Christie's dedication of the read, "To the two distinguished members of the O.F.D. – Carlotta and Peter", which, according to Agatha Christie Limited Staff and others, references the "difficult time" in 1926 of her mother's death and her husband's infidelity, and where "O.F.D." refers to the "Order of the Faithful Dogs".
+That camp included "Carlotta [Charlotte Fisher], hired by Christie as a secretary and Rosalind's governess, and Peter, Rosalind's much loved dog".
+They were juxtaposed with "the Order of the Faithless Rats", individuals that turned away from her during that time.

-This dedication is a direct reference to the events of 1926 which included the death of Christie's mother on 5 April, the breakdown of her marriage to Archibald Christie, and her famous ten-day disappearance in December that year.
-These were events which disturbed her for the remainder of her life and Christie learned that people she expected to be allies in her time of need turned away from her.
+The particulars related to the dedication are these.
+Christie's mother died on 5 April; also referenced are the breakdown of her marriage to Archibald Christie, and her famous ten-day disappearance in December that year.
+These were events which disturbed her for the remainder of her life, and Christie learned that people she expected to be allies in her time of need turned away from her.
 One person who didn't was Charlotte Fisher (born c.
 1901 – died 1976), who had been employed by Christie in 1924 as both her own secretary and as a governess to her daughter Rosalind.

 When the events of 1926 were starting to recede, Christie states that she "had to take stock of my friends".
-She and Fisher (to whom Christie referred affectionately as both "Carlo" and "Carlotta") divided her acquaintances into two separate categories; the Order of Rats and the Order of Faithful Dogs (O.F.D.) – chief among the latter group, Christie put Charlotte Fisher for her steadfast support.
-Also named in this latter group, and the second subject of the dedication of the book, is Peter, Christie's beloved terrier, who had been purchased for Rosalind in 1924.
+She and Fisher (to whom Christie referred affectionately as both "Carlo" and "Carlotta") divided her acquaintances into two separate categories; the Order of Rats and the Order of Faithful Dogs (O.F.D.)—chief among the latter group, Christie put Charlotte Fisher for her steadfast support.
+Also named in this latter group, and also in the dedication of the book, is Peter, Christie's beloved terrier, who had been purchased for Rosalind in 1924.
 Peter's devotion to Christie at this time was never forgotten by her and she returned that affection, writing to her second husband, Max Mallowan, in 1930 that "You've never been through a really bad time with nothing but a dog to hold on to."

 Peter was also the subject of the dedication of Dumb Witness (on the dustjacket of which he is pictured), published in 1937, one year before his death.
 Charlotte Fisher, together with her sister Mary, also received a second dedication in a book in And Then There Were None in 1939.